FAQs

 How Much Does It Cost to File a Design Application?

-94,000 KRW (for standard examination of one design, 70% reduction for individuals and SMEs)
+Filing fee: 94,000 KRW for standard examination of one design, with reductions available for eligible individuals and SMEs.

 What is the Validity Period of a Design Right?